6 Dimensions of Data Quality, Examples, and Measurement

 5 0.00001 1.1132 m

-Imagine the consequences of military bombing 1 km away from the intended location.
+Imagine the consequences of a military bombing occurring 1 km away from the intended location.

-For stock trading the SEC under the rule 612 has mandated a minimum precision stocks worth over $1.00 to be $0.01 and those under $1.00 stock quite needs a precision of $0.0001.
+In stock trading, the SEC under rule 612 mandateds a minimum precision for stocks: those worth over $1.00 must have a precision of $0.01, while stocks under $1.00 require a precision of $0.0001.

 Stock Date End of day Price